 Around the corner is the smaller beach of Playa Chica, this area of the resort is popular with scuba divers.
 Our tip is to take some bread with you into the water, the fish will come and nibble at it from your fingers!
 Parents and older children might enjoy one of the water sports activities available from the harbour here such as parascending, banana boat and jet ski hire.

 No-one wants anything to go wrong on holiday but should someone fall ill the private hospital is situated close by on the outskirts of Puerto del Carmen, holidaymakers are treated here as long as they are covered by a travel insurance policy.
-Travellers without private medical insurance requiring emergency medical treatment can be seen at the general hospital in the capital with their EHIC card and passport identification.
+Travellers without private medical insurance requiring emergency medical treatment can be seen at the general hospital in the capital with their GHIC or EHIC card and passport identification.

-The new promenade area allows for young family sized bikes to be hired to enjoy along the cycle lane.
+The promenade area allows for young family sized bikes to be hired to enjoy along the cycle lane.
 These four wheeled bikes can accommodate 1-5 people, there is a shaded canopy overhead and all occupants can add to the pedal power.

 Another place for a young family to visit for a day out is the Rancho Texas Lanzarote Park in Puerto del Carmen.
 The children can wander around the animal park, enjoy the sea lion, bird of prey and parrot shows, have pony rides, go kayaking and chill out in the fabulous swimming pool area.